bachya/aioguardian/docs/usage.rst

     async def main():
         client = Client("<IP ADDRESS>")

-        # Note that disconnection is accomplished via a coroutine:
+        # Note that connecting to the Guardian is accomplished via a coroutine:
         await client.connect()

         # ...run commands...

-        # Note that disconnection is accomplished via a regular method:
+        # Note that disconnecting from the Guardian is accomplished via a regular method:
         client.disconnect()